-This program focuses on the scientific study of whole genome sequences and patterns of gene expression.
+This is a fully distance education program designed to prepare graduates for entry and intermediate-level positions that utilize the scientific study of whole genome sequences and patterns of gene expression.
 Includes instruction in molecular and cellular biology, genetics, protein technologies, genomic sciences and techniques, bioinformatics, and scientific and research ethics.